-In addition to the remains of what appears to be King David’s palace, Dr. Mazar and her team discovered that the Stepped Stone Structure in the city of David actually connects with palace above, proving that they were built at the same time.
+In addition to the remains of what appears to be King David’s palace, Dr. Mazar and her team discovered that the Stepped Stone Structure in the City of David actually connects with the palace above, proving that they were built at the same time.

 Later in 2007, excavating a tower adjacent to the palace, Dr. Eilat Mazar discovered that the fortification long thought to belong to the time of Hasmoneans was actually constructed during the time of the Biblical Nehemiah.

 In the last week of the year, the team also found a bulla (seal impression) of Gedaliah the son of Pashur, one of Jeremiah’s accusers mentioned in Jeremiah 38:1.